 • What challenges have to be considered when designing a plant growth experiment?

 • How is data from plant growth experiments evaluated statistically?

-• How are big data sets (e.g. climate data) best managed in plant experiments?
+• How are big data sets from multiple sources (e.g. climate data from the climate computer and physiological measurements on the plants) best managed in plant experiments?

 Throughout the course the students will be responsible for a plant growth experiment in two different climates controlled separately in two state-of-the-art greenhouse cells.
 On these plants we will investigate how photosynthesis, water balance, light absorption and growth are affected by the climate.
 In these topics crop physiology and ecophysiology will be linked to applied plant production and climate physics.
 By the detailed measurements of different plant physiological parameters on the same plants, the students will gain a deeper understanding of what is optimal growth conditions versus stress conditions, which is also applicable for plant production and crop stress physiology in the field.

 The content of the course will touch UN SDG's 2 (Zero Hunger), 11 (Sustainable Cities and Communities), 12 (Responsible Consumption and Production), 13 (Climate Action) and 15 (Life on Land).